BirthdayResearch/jellyfishsdk/docs/node/CATEGORIES/01-blockchain.md

 ## getMempoolAncestors

-Get all in-mempool ancestors if txId is in mempool.
+Get all in-mempool ancestors if txId is in mempool as string[] if verbose is false else as json object.

 ```ts title="client.blockchain.getBlockHeader()"
 interface blockchain {